mvillalobosc/Lab2IA/Phyli/README.md

 5. Computed fields, collapsed clades, selections, and highlights are refreshed.
 6. The viewer is rendered again.

-If branch lengths exist, the selected edge is split so that distance information is preserved.
+If branch lengths are present, the selected edge is split to preserve distance information.

 ### 9.3 Midpoint rooting